-English & Reading

-Students scoring 19 or above on the English section of the ACT and 19 or above on the Reading section of the ACT or 80 or above on the COMPASS writing test and 83 or above on the COMPASS Reading test may enroll in English Composition I. Students not meeting the standards must successfully complete a developmental course or be enrolled in an accelerated English sequence in order to enroll in English Composition I.

-English Composition I is the first of two courses required for the AAS and college transfer programs.
+English & Reading: Students scoring 19 or above on the English section of the ACT and 19 or above on the Reading section of the ACT, 80 or above on the COMPASS writing test and 83 or above on the COMPASS Reading test, or 83 or above on the ACCUPLACER sentence skills tests and 78 or above on the ACCUPLACER Reading test may enroll in English Composition I. Students not meeting the standards must successfully complete a developmental course or be enrolled in an accelerated English sequence in order to enroll in English Composition I. English Composition I is the first of two courses required for the AAS and college transfer programs.
 Students must complete English Composition I with a grade of "C" or better before they can enroll in English Composition II or Technical and Business English.
 Satisfactory completion of English Composition II or Technical and Business English requires that a student earn a grade of "C" or better.
 Students making less than "C" must repeat the course and earn a higher grade in order to meet the graduation requirements.

-All students with an ACT English or Reading score of 0-16 or a COMPASS Writing or Reading score of 0-50 must enroll in Foundations of Literacy.
+All students with an ACT English or Reading score of 0-16, or a COMPASS Writing or Reading score of 0-50, or an ACCUPLACER sentence skills score of 0-67 or Reading score of 0-62 must enroll in Foundations of Literacy.
 This course promotes effective communication in writing at work or in the classroom, along with enhancement of reading skills.
 Mechanics, usage and organization will be reviewed in conjunction with non-fiction books and scholarly articles.

-Students in an AAS degree program or a college transfer program who have an ACT English score of 17-18 or a COMPASS score of 51-79 must take English Composition I with Supplemental Instruction Lab.
+Students in an AAS degree program or a college transfer program who have an ACT English score of 17-18, a COMPASS score of 51-79, or an ACCUPLACER score of 68-82 Sentence skills or 63-77 Reading must take English Composition I with Supplemental Instruction Lab.
 This course emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
 Students will receive individual instruction based on diagnostic testing.

-Writing & Reading Placement
+Writing & Reading Placement:

-ACT Score COMPASS Score Course 0-16 0-50 in either Writing or Reading (If a student has a score of below 50 in either Writing or Reading the student places into Foundations of Literacy).
-Foundations of Literacy 17-18 51-79 in Writing or 51-82 Reading (In order to co-enroll in ENGL1013 and PCEN0001 a student must have a 51 + in both Reading and Writing).
-English Composition I with Supplemental Instruction Lab 19+ Writing 80+ and Reading 83+ English Composition I
+ACT Score COMPASS Score ACCUPLACER Score Course 0-16 0-50 in either Writing or Reading (a score of below 50 in either Writing or Reading places into Foundations of Literacy) 0-67 Sentence Skills or 0-62 Reading Foundations of Literacy 17-18 51-79 in Writing or 51-82 Reading (In order to co-enroll in ENGL1013 and PCEN0001 a student must have a 51 + in both Reading and Writing) 68-82 Sentence Skills or 63-77 Reading English Composition I with Supplemental Instruction Lab 19+ Writing 80+ and Reading 83+ 83+ Sentence Skills or 78+ Reading English Composition I